On the topological contents of eta invariants: An intrinsic formula

-\begin{ddd} A geometrization of $(M,f,g,\tilde \nabla)$ is a continuous map such that the following diagram commutes and the associated cohomological character $c_{\cG}$ preserves degree. \end{ddd}
+\begin{ddd} A geometrisation of $(M,f,\tilde \nabla)$ is a continuous homomorphism such that the following diagram commutes, and which admits a degree-preserving cohomological character. \end{ddd}

+Note that the notion of a geometrisation only depends on the form $\Td(\tilde \nabla)$ representing the class $\Td^{-1}$.
+The additional rigidity of the construction related with the choice of $\eta$, $\tilde f$ and the isomorphism \eqref{er1} is only used for the construction of the pull-back of geometrisations below.

-As already indicated in the Introduction \ref{subsecintro} the notion of a geometrization generalizes the notion of a connection.
-This is demonstrated in Lemma \ref{lem77} for the case $B=BSpin$ and $X=*$.
-At this place we will discuss another example where we put $B$ in the background and consider connections on a bundle classfied by the auxiliary map $g:M\to X$.
-Let us assume that we already have a geometrization $\cG^{0}$ of $(M,f,\tilde \nabla)$.
-Its existence is garanteed by Proposition \ref{prop904}.
-We now consider a compact Lie group $\Gamma$ and set $X=B\Gamma$.
-The map $g:M\to B\Gamma$ classifies a $\Gamma$-principal bundle $R\to M$.
-We let $\nabla^{R}$ be a connection on $R$.
+\begin{ex} {\rm The notion of a geometrisation generalises the notion of a connection.
+This is demonstrated in Lemma \ref{lem77} for the case $B=BSpin$.
+At this place we will discuss another example where we put $B:=BSpin^{c}\times B\Gamma$ for some compact Lie group $\Gamma$ and $B\to BSpin^{c}$ is the projection.
+We write maps to $BSpin^{c}\times B \Gamma$ as pairs $(f,g)$.